keithws/node-ssllabs/README.md

 * added support for the `getEndpointData` api endpoint.
 * added support for the `getStatusCodes` api endpoint.
-* improved error reporting.
+* added index.js to export the library.
-* improved code quality.
+* improved error handling and reporting.

 **0.0.1 — April 20, 2015**